 Volunteer Counselor Checklist

 If you are under 18 have not completed Lakeshore’s Counselor Training, click here to register under Jr./Sr. High Camps.
 Registration will be open soon!
 You may complete the checklist below after attending counselor training.
 The deadline to apply is May 10, 2019.

 - Many of our Volunteer Counselors use the time they serve in ministry as credit for volunteer hours.
-If you need credit for hours, after you have completed your camp, fill out this volunteer hours form.
+If you need credit for hours, after you have completed your camp, contact Allison Doyle.

 Volunteer Counselor FAQs

 How old do I have to be to volunteer?
 What if my birthday is in the summer?

 Any VC applicant 15-18 years old must attend Counselor Training one time.
 VCs who are 18 years old or older do not have to attend Counselor Training, but must submit and pass a criminal background screening.
 If you have a birthday during the summer you may attend Counselor Training while you are 14 years old.